 In this section, we describe our empirical strategy to estimate the causal effect of cutting road maintenance spending on different outcome variables.
 One key feature of our quasi-

-experiment design is the exogeneity of timing of the election.
-The timing of the election is determined by the natural expiration of the road maintenance tax levy, which is typically 5 years, and is not impacted by factors such as the prevailing economic conditions or whether a road tax levy was passed or failed in earlier years.
+experiment design is the exogeneity of the timing of the election.
+The timing is determined by the natural expiration of a road maintenance tax levy, which is typically 5 years, and is not impacted by factors such as the prevailing economic conditions or whether a road tax levy was passed or failed in earlier years.

 Regression Discontinuity in Panel Data setting

-Suppose that local government in area i and year t has to conduct a referendum to renew their road tax levy.
+Suppose that local government in area i and year t has to conduct a referendum to renew its road tax levy.
 The referendum is conducted to determine whether the road maintenance tax levy should be renewed or not.
-Let vit be the vote share against the renewal tax levy and v∗ be the threshold determining the result of the referedum (levy fails to renew if vit > v∗).
+Let vit be the vote share against the renewal tax levy and v∗ be the threshold determining the result of the referendum (levy fails to renew if vit > v∗).
 Let Fit = 1(vit > v∗) be an indicator to represent if the renewal road tax levy fails, and yit be some outcome variable of interest.
 We can write,

 yit = α + θFit + ϵit

-where α is the intercept, θ is the parameter of interest representing the causal effect of renewing a road tax levy and ϵit is the error term representing all other determinants of the outcome.
-Then, around a narrow enough window around the threshold v∗, we can estimate the causal effect of renewing a road tax levy on the outcome variable yit by comparing the outcome variable for cities that narrowly passed the referendum to those that narrowly failed the referendum Lee and Lemieux (2010).
+get rid of paragraph indentationwhere α is the intercept, θ is the parameter of interest representing the causal effect of renewing a road tax levy and ϵit is the error term representing all other determinants of the outcome.
+Then, around a narrow enough window around the threshold v∗, we can estimate the causal effect of renewing a road tax levy on the outcome variable yit by comparing the outcome variable for cities that narrowly passed the referendum to those that narrowly failed the referendum

 Intent-to-Treat (ITT) Estimator